Bar Admission Checklist

 *Note: Connecticut and New Jersey will accept the successful completion of a professional responsibility law school course in lieu of a passing MPRE score.

-Create a NCBE account
+Create Your NCBE Account

-Apply for the bar exam
+Apply for the Bar Exam

 You must complete an application to sit for your state’s bar exam.
-Each jurisdiction independently decides who may sit for their bar exam and who may be ultimately admitted.
+Each jurisdiction independently decides who may sit for their bar exam and who may ultimately be admitted.
 Several states also have other specific application requirements, and may also require an additional state law course or exam.

 Complete the Character and Fitness Application